 The site of Penn Brewery is actually in a Deutchtown neighborhood that was originally settled by German immigrants.
 Penn Brewery’s beers are brewed in the tradition of these immigrants and pays homage to their story.
 The brewery was also established to celebrate Tom’s family history, as he is the ninth descendent of Franz Daniel Pastorius who founded the first German settlement in America (Germantown) in 1683.

 With the help of brewing team Andy Rich, Nick Rosich, and Rick Brown, Penn Brewery now crafts over twenty craft beers that have won numerous awards at national beer competitions.

 In 2009, Penn Brewery was acquired by Linda Nyman and Sandra Cindrich, who brought extensive business, marketing, and finance backgrounds to the historic Pittsburgh brewery.
 They are working to expand Penn’s distribution while helping to develop new and original beer styles with the brewing team.

-We hope you enjoy this month’s Penn Brewery selections - the distinctive, authentic flavors of Pittsburgh.
+We hope you enjoy this month’s Penn Brewery selections in our beer of the month club subscription - the distinctive, authentic flavors of Pittsburgh.
 Cheers!